Christianity and Druze: In Israel

-With the exception of rare clashes, including in 2005 Druze attacked Christians in Maghar after rumors spread that some Christian youths created photo images of Druze girls as nude models and posted them on the internet.
+The relationship between Druze and Christians in the region, especially during Druze-Maronite conflicts in the Lebanese Civil War (1975–1990), did not adversely affect the peaceful coexistence between Druze and Christians in Galilee.
+Rare exceptions include incidents such as the one on April 11, 1981, when a soccer match between two neighboring Arab towns escalated into violence.
+Kafr Yasif, predominantly Christian, played against Julis, predominantly Druze.
+A brawl among fans resulted in the deaths of a teenager from each town.
+Subsequently, residents of Julis retaliated with attacks on Kafr Yasif in the days following the match.
+Another sectarian incident occurred in 2005, when Druze attacked Christians in Maghar following rumors that some Christian youths had created and shared photo images of Druze girls depicted as nude models on the internet.
+However, clashes between the two communities are rare.
 Christian shops, vehicle, house and the church were vandalized.
 The clashes forced around 2,000 of the Christians to flee their homes.
-According to the police investigation, it turns out that a Druze youth had spread lie to his friends about the pictures.
+However, a police investigation revealed that a Druze youth had spread lies to his friends about the pictures, leading to the escalation of tensions.
 Dan Ronen the commander of Northern District commander called the violence "a pogrom".

-According to Jack Khoury the clash in Maghar may be a result of animosity between the wealthier Christian population and the poorer Druze.
-Since in terms of their socio-economic situation, Arab Christians in Israel have high socio-economic situation and are more similar to the Jewish population than to the Muslim Arab or Druze population.
-And Arab Christians are one of the most educated groups in Israel.
+According to Jack Khoury, the clash in Maghar may stem from animosity between the wealthier Christian population and the poorer Druze.
+Since in terms of their socio-economic situation, Arab Christians in Israel have high socio-economic status and are more akin to the Jewish population in this regard than to the Muslim Arab or Druze population.
+The local Druze community has complained that despite their sons serving in the Israeli army and police forces, the government fails to reward the Druze community adequately.
+Meanwhile, Christian youth receive high-quality education, secure better jobs, leading to a noticeable disparity in living standards between the two groups.
+Additionally, Arab Christians are among the most educated groups in Israel.
 Statistically, Arab Christians in Israel have the highest rates of educational attainment among all religious communities.

 Many Druze and Muslims attend Christian schools in Israel, because Christian schools are high-performing and among the best schools in the country, and while those schools represent only 4% of the Arab schooling sector, about 34% of Arab university students come from Christian schools, and about 87% of the Israeli Arabs in the high tech sector have been educated in Christian schools.
+Moreover, a significant number of Druze students attend prestigious Christian schools such as the Orthodox Arab College-School and the Sisters of Nazareth School in Haifa, Mar Elias Educational Institutions in I'billin, the Latin Patriarchate School in Rameh, Bishop Timothy National School in Kafr Yasif, and the Melkite Catholic Episcopal School and the Sisters of Nazareth School in Shefa-Amr.